jensraaby/jens.raaby.co.uk/_posts/2011-05-16-a-web-design-process.markdown

 My eyes hurt a lot after reading many websites.
 Perhaps this is a result of using a 27" screen, which in general makes things look smaller than on other devices and leads to a bit of eye strain.
 I think there is a certain fashion for small type on the web and I often have things enlarged a few clicks - some websites look awful when you do this.

 From the markup it is relatively straightforward to develop some simple typography rules.
 These can range from setting up a [vertical rhythm](http://24ways.org/2006/compose-to-a-vertical-rhythm) to simply going through the elements in the markup and setting them so they 'look good' to the eye.
-I'm curious to experiment with [modular scale](http://www.alistapart.com/articles/more-meaningful-typography/) on this occasion, to see if it creates a better feel than guesswork or off-the-shelf font styles (such as [Blueprint CSS](http://www.blueprintcss.org/) or [Yahoo font-reset](http://developer.yahoo.com/yui/3/cssfonts/)).
+I'm curious to experiment with [modular scale](http://www.alistapart.com/articles/more-meaningful-typography/) on this occasion, to see if it creates a better feel than guesswork or off-the-shelf font styles (such as [Blueprint CSS](http://www.blueprintcss.org/) or [Yahoo (YUI) font-reset](http://yuilibrary.com/yui/docs/cssfonts/)).

 ## Layout